vgurianov/srt/docs/experiment1.md

 It is column *err%*.

 This result is depicted in Fig.1.
-Black "o" is result of measurement.
+Black "o" is the result of the measurement.
 The red line is analytical value.

 ![Fig1](Fig3-1-1.png)